Posted on Leave a comment

 -South Of Lane

-Well, that didn’t happen.
 We got away with so much at this house.
-Although it does seems really strange now – as it rightly should have at the time, i.e. before we did such a thing – to think that one night Alan, Snoop and I broke out my clubs and blasted golf balls from the front yard, to see who could hit them the furthest down Woodruff.
+Although it does seems really strange now – as it rightly should have at the time, i.e. before we did such a thing – to think that one night Alan, Snoop and I broke out my clubs and blasted golf balls from the front yard, to see who could hit them the furthest down 19th/Woodruff.
 Maybe I shouldn’t be mentioning this.
 But this is a prime example of how you just can’t win sometimes about your past: mention it and you are glorifying such behavior; omit this and it means you’re whitewashing the incident, attempting to bury it.
 But it happened, yes, interpret this how you will.
 Kiddies, just maybe don’t try this at your home – or anybody else’s.

 1978: Ruby Tuesday, longstanding live music venue and dive bar of considerable renown.
+Although it appears they have slightly renamed themselves only recently into Ruby’s On Summit!

-1866: A gas station has sat here, at the corner of 17th, since at least the late 80’s.
+1866: A gas station has sat here, at the corner of 17th, since at least the late 80s.
 Was once a BP, is now a Shell, but more importantly to nearby residents, in whatever incarnation, it’s been open 24 hours for their cigarette and beer and late night junk food runs.
 Well, except this brief stretch where we’d find the door locked at weird hours, and it turned out the lone employee was shooting up heroin in the cooler.
 He didn’t last too long, however.

 The Subway shop inside is even more of an institution and used to keep the latest hours on campus (3am Fridays and Saturdays, possibly Thursdays even), though I see they’ve now scaled back to a much more standard midnight.